leonfagan71/TrafficLightControllerArduino/README.md

 # TrafficLightControllerArduino

 ## Controller for traffic lights with msec timing, phase changes in auto/manual modes with triggers etc.
+Essentially - I got bored on a thursday afternoon and decided to write a controller system.

 # Bugs:
 - a bucket load